hapax/hapax.github.io/assets/maximal.md

 Though it's harder to imagine, a three-dimensional (or higher-dimensional) space can also be curved, but once again, in a small patch, straight lines will make sense.
+We'll call curved spaces *blobs*.
-In a slogan,
+Then, in a slogan,

 ---

 <span style="padding-left: 20px; display:block">
-Even in a curved space, straight lines can be defined locally.
+On a blob, straight lines make sense locally.
 </span>

 ---

-With a little more work, we can turn this into a nontrivial result.
+With a little more work, this tells us someting interesting about the shortest routes on a blob.

-The quickest route between $A$ and $B$, even in a blob, *gives the quickest route between all the intermediate points*.
+Let's consider a route between $A$ and $B$ in a blob.

 If it didn't, for instance it gave you a winding detour between two points $C_1$ and $C_2$, you could shorten the total path by choosing a shorter path from $C_1$ to $C_2$.